Does back labor really happen?

 Work with your health care team to evaluate your options for pain relief during labor.
 Whether you experience back labor or feel labor pain elsewhere, being familiar with pain management techniques can give you a greater sense of control.

 - Frequently asked questions.
 Labor, delivery and postpartum care FAQ086.
 Medications for pain relief during labor and delivery.
-American College of Obstetricians and Gynecologists. http://www.acog.org/-/media/For-Patients/faq086.pdf?dmc=1&ts=20150225T1512400066.
+American College of Obstetricians and Gynecologists. https://www.acog.org/-/media/For-Patients/faq086.pdf?dmc=1&ts=20180206T1830329958.
 Accessed Feb.
-25, 2015.
+6, 2018.

-- Lamppa JA (expert opinion).
+- Butler Tobah YS (expert opinion).
 Mayo Clinic, Rochester, Minn.
-March 6, 2015.
+Feb.
+7, 2018.